Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 My right hon. and learned Friend the Member for North East Hertfordshire (Sir Oliver Heald) mentioned several streams in his constituency, and he is a champion on this matter.
 Anyone who looks at his website will see the long list of actions that he has taken, and he is right to praise the Herts and Middlesex Wildlife Trust for its important work.
 I have already referred to my hon.
 Friend the Member for North West Hampshire and the fact that I grew up in Whitchurch, so I know about the importance of the River Test.
 My right hon.
 Friend the Member for Chesham and Amersham referred to the important Ox-Cam issue, and my hon.
 Friend the Member for North West Hampshire is the Minister for that project and is aware of the importance not only of environmental issue, but of the water needs of households in that area.

 My hon.
-Friend the Member for Broxbourne started to talk about windscreens, insects and so on, and the IPBES report recognises the biodiversity challenge that we face.
+Friend the Member for Broxbourne started to talk about windscreens, insects and so on, and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services report recognises the biodiversity challenge that we face.
 The main problem is with habitats and the change in land use.
-Rivers also face challenges, and my hon.
-Friend is right to stress that.
+Rivers also face challenges, and he is right to stress that.
 As my right hon.
 Friend the Member for Newbury (Richard Benyon) pointed out, 80% of species under threat of extinction are invertebrates, which is why we must cherish habitats such as chalk streams.

 I should also point out to my right hon. and learned Friend the Member for North East Hertfordshire that the aerodynamics of modern cars also contribute to our seeing fewer dead insects on our windscreens, but we are also driving somewhat slower because we are complying with speed limits when compared with what we might have got away with in the past—not “we”; I should not attribute that comment to any person in this House.
 He also talked about soil erosion and no-till farming, and I completely agree with him and the others who made this point.
 They should be champions for no-till farming, but they also need to be champions for glyphosate, as the people who advocate no-till farming rely on glyphosate.
 Indeed, its existence is under threat from 2022.